 The following table of feature sizes does not mean every chip manufacturer improved its chips in the same years.
 Nevertheless, it shows the progression over the decades.

-Note that high-voltage chips cannot be as miniaturized as other chips, and microcontrollers (MCUs) are always a few generations behind the most advanced designs.
+Note that high-voltage chips cannot be as miniaturized as other chips, and microcontrollers (MCUs) are always many generations behind the most advanced designs.
+The nanometer ratings and year of introduction below are approximate.
 See

 microcontroller,